YottaDB/YDBDoc/ProgGuide/utility.rst

 %HD
 ++++

-The %HD utility converts numeric values from hexadecimal to decimal. %HD returns the decimal number in the read-write variable %HD. %HD rejects input numbers beginning with a minus (-) sign and returns null ("").
+The %HD utility converts numeric values from hexadecimal to decimal, accepting strings starting with a case independent :code:`"0x"`. %HD returns the decimal number in the read-write variable %HD. %HD rejects input numbers beginning with a minus (-) sign and returns null ("").
 The routine has entry points for interactive or non-interactive use.

 **Utility Labels**